 Aromatherapy, the great adapter, is such a useful addition to anyone’s Life Tool Kit.
 For stress, try:

-Tisserand’s De-Stress Collection is a cover-all-the-bases comfort blanket blend of Sweet Orange, Geranium and Nutmeg.
-I love the Essential Survival Kit containing 3 aromatherapy roller balls (Sweet Dreams, De-Stress and Energy) and I used the Orange, Coriander and Lime Energy Roller Ball as my travel scent last summer, while the De-Stress Bath Oil and Vaporising Oil are wonderful in winter.
+Tisserand’s Total De-Stress Collection is a cover-all-the-bases comfort blanket blend of Orange, Geranium and Nutmeg.
+I love the Essential Survival Kit containing 3 aromatherapy roller balls (Sleep Better, Total De-Stress and Energy High) and I used the Orange, Coriander and Lime Energy High Roller Ball as my travel scent last summer, while the Total De-Stress Bath Oil and Diffuser Oil are wonderful in winter.

 Nobody escapes life’s problems scott-free, of course, it’s more how we cope that determines how (quickly) we bounce back: